Local forms for the double $A_n$ quiver: Special cases: A3

 Next, consider two sets of potentials in the same item.
 Given a potential $f$ in (1), we have already exhausted all $6$ potentials that are derived equivalent to $f$ in the above proof.
 Thus by \ref{thm:august}, different sets of potentials in (1) are not derived equivalent.
 Since different GV sets in \ding{173} are not equal, different sets of potentials in (2) are not derived equivalent.
 Similar for (3). \end{proof}

 \begin{remark} It is usually hard to give the derived equivalence class of an algebra $A$.
 But when $A$ is $\Jac(f)$ for a Type A potential $f$ on $Q_{n,I}$, there is a Type $A_n$ crepant resolution $\uppi\colon \scrX \rightarrow \Spec \scrR$ such that $A \cong \Lambda_{\mathrm{con}}(\uppi)$ by \ref{511}.
 If further $A$ is finite-dimensional over $\C$, then $\scrR$ is isolated by \ref{352}.
 So we can apply \ref{thm:august} to get the \emph{full} derived equivalence class of $A$ by calculating all iterated flops from $\uppi$.
-This is why we restrict this section to the cases of Type A potential on $Q$ with finite-dimensional Jacobi algebra. \end{remark}
+This is why we restrict this subsection to Type~A potentials on $Q$ with finite-dimensional Jacobi algebra. \end{remark}

 \begin{remark} In cases \textnormal{(2)} and \textnormal{(3)} of \ref{611}, there are additional basic algebras in the derived equivalence class.
 These algebras are isomorphic to the Jacobi algebras of some potentials on $Q_{3, I}$ where $I \neq \emptyset$ (see the proof in \ref{611}). \end{remark}